 My name is Angel Kelchev and I was born in Bulgaria in 1982.
 My family and I moved to the United States in May 2001.
-I earned a AAS Degree in Business Administration at Bellevue Community College and was honored to be selected to give a speech to the graduating class at Commencement.
+I earned a AAS Degree in Business Administration at Bellevue College and was honored to be selected to give the commencement speech in front of the 2004 graduating class.

 I am passionate about technology.
-I aspire to promote access to innovation and spur creativity in Eastern Europethrough leveraging high quality education, entrepreneurship resources and know-how, and civic responsibility.
+I aspire to promote access to innovation and spur creativity in Eastern Europe through leveraging capital resources, high quality education, entrepreneurial talent and management know-how, and civic responsibility.
 My hope is to make a difference to the region's leaders and ensure that they are more technologically savvy, globally aware and culturally respectful.
 I would also like to work on changing the way people think about and deploy technology in various enterprises by creating strong ties between the private sector and public institutions.
 I believe that my dual perspective, due to the fact that I have lived, studied and worked in the United States for a decade, will allow me to make a real difference in making technology an integral part of how people do business in Eastern Europe.

 As I pursue my driving ambitions going forward, I see myself entering a world that revolves around one of my favorite quotes from George Bernard Shaw: “Some men see things as they are and ask why.
 Others dream things that never were and ask why not.”